Shaktism

-The Sruti and Smriti texts of Hinduism are an important historical framework of the Shaktism tradition.
-In addition, it reveres the texts Devi Mahatmya, the Devi-Bhagavata Purana, Kalika Purana and Shakta Upanishads such as the Devi Upanishad.
-The Devi Mahatmya in particular, is considered in Shaktism to be as important as the Bhagavad Gita.
+The Sruti and Smriti texts of Hinduism form an important scriptural framework in Shaktism.
+Scriptures such as the Devi Mahatmya, Devi-Bhagavata Purana, Kalika Purana, and Shakta Upanishads like the Devi Upanishad are revered.
+In Shaktism, the Devi Mahatmya is considered to be as important as the Bhagavad Gita.
+The Devi (Shakti) is revered in many Hindu temples and worshipped during a number of Hindu festivals.
+The goddess-focused tradition and its festivals, such as the Durga Puja, are very popular in eastern India.